 As a prized survivor of regional and national significance, Belle Grove is a National Historic Landmark, a Virginia Historic Landmark, and a historic property of the National Trust for Historic Preservation.
 The centerpiece of the Cedar Creek and Belle Grove National Historic Park, Belle Grove serves the Shenandoah Valley and Virginia as an educational center through the many interpretive programs it offers.
 Its highest priorities are to stimulate historical and preservation awareness among regional residents and visitors from the United States and throughout the world.

 Today the farming tradition at Belle Grove continues.
-Much of the property is still used for agriculture, there is a teaching garden that demonstrates some of the plants grown for household use, Copper Fox Distillery in Sperryville, Virginia has recreated a Virginia whiskey similar to what the Hite distillery made (click here for more information on purchasing it), Belle Grove's annual "Of Ale and History" Beer Fest (May) and Wine Fest (September) features Virginia products, and the Museum Shop carries local items that highlight Virginia agriculture.
+Much of the property is still used for agriculture, there is a teaching garden that demonstrates some of the plants grown for household use, Copper Fox Distillery in Sperryville, Virginia has recreated a Virginia whiskey similar to what the Hite distillery made (click here for more information), Belle Grove's annual "Of Ale and History" Beer Fest (May) and Wine Fest (September) features Virginia products, and the Museum Shop carries local items that highlight Virginia agriculture.